Classes are listed in order from gentle to higher physical energy.

 Yoga Sculpt is a Vinyasa style class with the optional use of free weights.
 This class moves you through a warm up and gently progresses toward a rhythmic flow of traditional yoga poses.
 You will build strength and stamina while toning the entire body.
 Use of weights can intensify the building of muscle mass and strengthening of bones.
 Class ends in meditation and or breath work to calm and quiet your mind and body.

 All levels of yoga practitioners can find their personal challenges as they slowly and mindfully flow through their poses with or without weights.
-Two and three pound dumbbells are provided.
-Bring your own if you prefer.
+You must provide you own weights.

 Vinyasa - All Levels (75 minutes)